absmach/propeller/proplet/README.md

 ### **Start Command Flow**

+The start command is sent by the Manager to the Proplet on the topic `channels/$CHANNEL_ID/messages/control/manager/start`

 #### 1. **Parse the Start Command**

 The MQTT message payload is unmarshaled into a `StartRequest` structure containing the `AppName` and any required parameters for the application.
 If the payload is invalid or `AppName` is missing, an error is logged, and no further action is taken.